hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds.

 Budget:
-Budget Pay for time spent for team Lead.
+Pay for time spend developing software.
-2 hours a day for 2 months (July August) at $50 USD an hour.
+2 hours a day for 2 months (July, August) at $50 USD an hour = 2 * 60 * 50 = $6000 USD

 HNT average from May 2020 to May 2021 = $3.63 USD see [helium04.csv](helium04.csv)
+$6000 USD converted to HNT at 3.63 USD per HNT  = 1652 HNT

++348 HNT for Fall 2021 testing and 1 year of upgrades.

+## Total HNT Project request = 2000 HNT to connect the Arduino Pro Portenta LoRa Vision Shield to the Helium Network.